Applied Examples AIMon Labs

 Ready to build better AI with better data?

-The benchmark data is not just an evaluation artifact — it shapes what the model learns to care about.
+The benchmark data is not just an evaluation artifact.
+It shapes what the model learns to care about.
 If your benchmark is shallow, your model will be too.